scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Beaconing**: The Control Plane process where an AS discovers paths to other ASes.

-**Control Plane**: The SCION Control Plane is responsible for the propagation and discovery of network paths, i.e. for the exchange of routing information between SCION nodes.
+**Control Plane**: The SCION Control Plane is responsible for the propagation and discovery of network paths, i.e., for the exchange of routing information between SCION nodes.
 The Control Plane thus determines where traffic can be sent and deals with questions such as how paths are discovered, which paths exist, and how they are disseminated to endpoints, etc. Within a SCION AS, such functionalities are carried out by the Control Service whereas packet forwarding is a task carried out by the data plane.

 **Control Service**: The Control Service is the main control plane infrastructure component within a SCION AS.
 It is responsible for the path exploration and registration processes that take place within the Control Plane.